arul28/Whats-in-the-fridge/index.md

 ### What Is Multi Label Classification?

-To understand multi label classification, first we have to understand multi class classification as multi label is just an extension of multi label.
+To understand multi-label classification, first we have to understand multi-class classification, as multi-label is just an extension of multi-class.
 Multi class classification is when you train a model to detect many different classes but only one at a time in the image.
 This is a categorical problem because it is only deciding which of the categories has the highest probability of being in the image.
 The output of a multi class classification model would only be one label.
 However, for multilabel classification, you train a model to detect many different classes but it can also detect many of them in the same image.
-It can assign many classification labels to one image.
+It can assign many labels to one image.
 Multilabel classification is a binary problem because it is deciding, is this class in the picture, is the next one in the picture and so on.
 The number of outputs for multilabel classification is as many classes that you are training, in our case there are 8.

 ![multi-label classification image](images/multilabel.jpg)